SaraOukkal/Cotesia_project/README.md

 Regroup_Quast.sh aggregates QUAST results from all species into a single table.

+## Phylogenetic Analysis
+Objective: Reconstruct the phylogeny of Cotesia species to identify the closest relatives useful for annotation through homology.

+Phylogenetic relationships were inferred from BUSCO genes.
+A subset of 350 BUSCO genes was used, with sequences aligned, concatenated, and analyzed to construct the phylogenetic tree.
+Details on the script usage are provided in the respective sections.

+**Scripts:**

+BUSCO_phylogeny_choose_genes.sh selects 350 BUSCO genes that are complete in all species for phylogenetic analysis.

+Snakemake_BUSCO_phylogeny performs the alignment of genes using Clustal Omega, concatenates them into a supergene, creates a partition file using catfasta2phyml.pl, and infers the phylogenetic tree with IQ-TREE.

+catfasta2phyml.pl is used to create the partition file for the IQ-TREE analysis.

 ## Annotation of CiBV segments

+CDS Homology Search: proviral genes were detected using CDS data from circles and proviral segments of CcBV.
+Conserved patterns homology search: Conserved motifs (DRJ, HIM, amplification motifs) were identified using HMM profiles created from multiple Cotesia species data.
+Integration of Results: Gene clusters and motif presence were used together to annotate the proviral segments, with segment orientation determined by DRJ motifs.

 ### CDS Homology Search
 Objective: Detect homologies between circles and proviral segments using CDS.